Fandango (game show): 1987

-Final Question
+Final question

 Each round ended with one final question.
 Originally, it was played for 50 points in both rounds, and all three contestants answered by writing their response on a card.
-In the second round, 50 points was taken away for a wrong answer.
+In the second round, 50 points were taken away for a wrong answer.
 Starting in 1987, if the difference was less than 200 points between two or all three contestants, the final question was worth +/- 100 points.
-If a contestant led by more than 200 points, the final question was not played since the difference wasn't enough to catch the leader.
+If a contestant led by more than 200 points, the final question was not played since the difference was not enough to catch the leader.

-The championship went to whoever had the highest score at the end of the game, won a prize and advanced to the bonus round.
+The championship went to whoever had the highest score at the end of the game, winning a prize and advancing to the bonus round.
 If the game ended in a tie, one final toss-up question was asked.
 If a contestant had at least 1,000 points in the first four seasons, the podium would read 999, but Bill would tell the contestant's actual score, as the scoreboards in the first four seasons could only display three digits.
 However in 1987, the scoreboards displayed four digits.